This page provides an overview of the activation process that takes place when you enable Security Command Center. It aims to answer common questions:

-Event Threat Detection activation occurs within seconds.
+- Event Threat Detection activation occurs within seconds.
 Detection latencies are generally less than 15 minutes, from the time a log is written to when a finding is available in Security Command Center.

 Security Health Analytics scans start approximately one hour after the service is enabled.
 The first Security Health Analytics scans can take up to 12 hours to complete.
-After that, most detections run in real time against asset configuration changes (exceptions are detailed in Security Health Analytics Detections Latency).
+After that, most detections run in real time against asset configuration changes (exceptions are detailed in Security Health Analytics Detection Latency).

 Web Security Scanner scans can take up to 24 hours to start after the service is enabled and run weekly after the first scan.

 Security Command Center runs error detectors, which detect configuration errors related to Security Command Center and its services.
 These error detectors are activated by default and can't be deactivated.
 Detection latencies vary depending on the error detector.
 For more information, see Security Command Center errors.

 The IAM roles for Security Command Center can be granted at the organization, folder, or project level.
 Your ability to view, edit, create, or update findings, assets, and security sources depends on the level for which you are granted access.
 To learn more about Security Command Center roles, see Access control.

 You might see some findings in the Google Cloud console while initial scans are taking place but before the onboarding process is complete.

 Preliminary findings are accurate and actionable, but they are not comprehensive.
 Using these findings for a compliance assessment within the first 24 hours is not recommended.

 Changes made within your organization or project, such as moving resources or, for organization-level activations, adding new folders and projects, usually won't significantly impact resource discovery time or the runtime of scans.
 However, some scans proceed on set schedules, which determine how quickly Security Command Center detects changes.